jness/lander/README.md

  ### Create OTP

-If `OTP_ENABLED` is set to **True** in `settings.py` you will need to setup a TOTP device, scan the QR code with which ever authenticator app you are using.
+If `OTP_ENABLED` is set to **True** in `settings.py` you will need to setup a TOTP device, scan the QR code with which ever authenticator app you are like (something like Google Authenticator):

 ```
 $ docker-compose exec web ./manage.py create_totp 1